dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ## Conclusion

-- SNAPPY compression helps saving HDFS storage space and also offers higher performance result in terms of speed to complete INSERT and SELECT queries.
+- SNAPPY compression helps saving HDFS storage space and also offers higher performance result in terms of speed to complete the INSERT and SELECT queries.
-- ZLIB compression seems saving slighly more storage but lagging in speed performance for ORC-base table in `Hive` engine in comparison to SNAPPY compression technique.
+- ZLIB compression seems saving slighly more storage but lagging in speed performance for ORC-base table in `Hive` engine in comparison to the SNAPPY compression technique.
-- Parquet stands out in terms of speed of running interactive SQL query.
-As it is a pioneer file format for `Impala`, running SQL query in Impala produces quicker result compared to running the same query in Hive engine with SNAPPY compression which is enabled by default.
+- Parquet stands out in terms of achieving the highest speed of running interactive SQL query.
+As it is a pioneer file format for `Impala`, running SQL query in Parquet-based table in Impala produces quicker result compared to running the same query in Hive engine with SNAPPY compression (which is enabled by default).

 ---